What is rheumatoid arthritis?

 Rheumatoid arthritis can be difficult to diagnose due to its similarity to other forms of arthritis and its variability in symptoms from person to person.
 Also, researchers have yet to develop a single test that can confirm the presence of rheumatoid arthritis.
 Currently, physicians collect a variety of medical information to rule out other diseases and determine the likelihood of the presence of rheumatoid arthritis.
-These include: taking a medical history, physical examination and lab tests for the presence of specific antibodies.
+These include: taking a medical history, physical examination, and lab tests for the presence of specific antibodies.
 Once the disease is diagnosed, doctors take steps to minimize the impact of rheumatoid arthritis on the patient’s life.
-Several classes of medications exist for management of disease symptoms.
+Several classes of medications exist for the management of disease symptoms.

 Medications used to treat rheumatoid arthritis usually fall into two categories:

-Medications that relieve symptoms:
+Medications that relieve symptoms

-Medications that slow down the progression of the disease
+Medications that slow disease progression

 Corticosteroids are potent medications that are capable of quickly inhibiting inflammation and its damaging effects in rheumatoid arthritis.
 This drug class includes prednisone and prednisolone.
-Corticosteroids are associated with many side effects, and are usually prescribed for a short period of time in the lowest dose possible.
+Corticosteroids are associated with many side effects and are usually prescribed for a short period of time at the lowest dose possible.
 Often, the doctors prescribe these medications as a temporary solution, while waiting for NSAIDs or DMARDs (described below) to start working.

 Biologics are a sub-class of DMADRs that has been developed more recently.
 These drugs are usually given as injections at the doctors’ offices.
 They may work faster than classical DMARDs.
 Biologics target a specific step in the inflammatory cascade, and thus usually do not inhibit the function of the entire immune system, as some other drugs for rheumatoid arthritis.
-Biologics are a promising class of medication and often they slow down, or even stop the progression of the disease when other treatments have failed.
+Biologics are a promising class of medication and often they slow down or even stop the progression of the disease when other treatments have failed.

-JAK inhibitors are another subset of the DMARDs that target a specific step of the inflammation process.
+Jak inhibitors are another subset of the DMARDs that target a specific step of the inflammation process.
 Unlike biologics, JAK inhibitors can be taken by mouth.
 Tofacitinib is an example of a JAK inhibitor.

 Doctors may also provide patients with splints to minimize joint discomfort.
 X-rays can be done to monitor disease progression and in the case of serious joint damage, surgery can be done to alleviate pain and restore range of motion.
 Things patients can do to improve their symptoms are ensuring adequate rest and exercise, avoiding emotional and physical stress, and maintaining good nutrition.
 While rheumatoid arthritis can be seriously detrimental to one’s quality of life, its symptoms are largely manageable and research continues to improve our ability to minimize its effects.

-and Valeriya Laskova
+Written by Wesley Tin BMSc and Valeriya Laskova